-They say that if you figure out money, life is incredibly easy.
-But unfortunately if you don’t, it is incredibly hard.
+If you figure out money, life is incredibly easy.
+But unfortunately, if you don’t, it is incredibly hard.

-You must have met people who have really ‘sorted’ out their financial lives and it shows in their personality, attitude and decision-making.
-And you must also have met people who are perennially in money troubles.
+You must have met people who have really ‘sorted’ their financial lives and it shows in their personality, attitude and decision-making.
+And you must also have met people who are perennially in money troubles and keep blaming their bad luck.
 There is something or the other… always… that is bothering them financially.

 Obviously, there is something that both these set of people do differently from one another.
 There has to be…